ceph/ceph/doc/rados/configuration/osd-config-ref.rst

 :Description: The interval for "deep" scrubbing (fully reading all data).
 The
               ``osd scrub load threshold`` does not affect this setting.
+              Clusters running HDD OSDs may benefit from an increased value to reduce contention with client operations, at the expense of less frequent checks of data integrity.

 :Type: Float
 :Default: Once per week.  ``7*24*60*60``